phaethonp/we-ai/readme.md

 * Extract data from Building Information Modelling Drawings and studies.
 Deliver reliable results through Data Analytics
 * People looking to invest in property development could use the platform to access comprehensive data about potential projects, including **environmental impact**, market research, **projected costs**, and expected returns, helping them make informed investment decisions.
 * Feedback loops: The insights generated from this analysis could then be fed back into the design process, helping architects make more informed decisions about their proposals.<BR><BR>
-small_blue_diamond: Automated project investment analysis
+:small_blue_diamond: Automated project investment analysis
-small_blue_diamond: Automated marketing and sales
+:small_blue_diamond: Automated marketing and sales

+### II PREDICTIVE REAL ESTATE INVESTMENT API
+It is our intention to add an API that predicts property development investments<BR><BR>

 ![we-ai-city-view-01](https://github.com/phaethonp/we-ai/assets/33053426/a01d782a-38b3-4046-834a-e78f96a5b812)